You have an important appointment

 It is a high precision instrument used to check the eyesight of very young children or people with communication difficulties who find it difficult to describe how they see.
 It replaces the autorefractometer in these cases.

-In children other tests are also added such as the steriopsis (binocular fusion test), the Ishihara test (to detect color blindness) and the eight gaze positions test (for the exploration of eye movements).
+In children other tests are also added such as steriopsis (binocular fusion test), the Ishihara test (to detect color blindness) and the eight gaze positions test (for the exploration of eye movements).

 Subjective examination.